rosswin/osgeo/README.md

 An outside merge is used to merge the attribute tables, so no information is lost.
 And, of course, the -a flag is respected in the merged file's resulting attribute table no matter what output format you use:

 ![attr_output](/images/vector_merge_attr_out.png)

+### FLAGS:
+* -e Extension: This is a plain text extension to search the current directory for.
+These will be merged into output (-o).
+  * Example: -e gpkg
+  * Example: -e shp
+* -o Out File : This is the merged output file.
+See notes above about behavior when outputting gpkgs vs shps.
+  * Example: ~/mydir/mygpkg.gpkg
+  * Example: myshp.shp
+* -a Attribute: This is name of a field that will be stored in the merged output file's attribute table.
+This field stores the original file's name.
+Note, if shapefiles involved you must respect field name rules: must start w/ letter and 15 characters or less.
+  * Example: filename
+  * Example: orig_fname